Hi, I’m MatT.

-There’s nothing I love more than spending time in nature, and I try and set aside time every day to get outside.
-All of my pursuits are informed by the desire to further our understanding of wild creatures and advocate for their protection.
+There’s nothing I love more than spending time in nature, and my pursuits are informed by the desire to further our understanding of wild creatures and advocate for their protection.
 Throughout my life, this drive has taken many forms; I’ve had the privilege to work in wildlife rehabilitation, museum collections, exhibit design, field research, education and ecotourism.

-To me, making art is a way to process the world.
-Focusing on the textures, colors and small details in nature help enhance my knowledge of the world around us — there is always something to learn from careful observation.
+Making art helps me process the world around me.
+Focusing on the textures, colors and small details in nature helps to understand it — there is always something to learn from careful observation.
 I hope to depict the creatures in my paintings not simply as true-to-life illustrations, but as individual characters with their own personalities.
 I generally work with watercolor and gouache on illustration board, and occasionally in oil and acrylic.
 I always have a journal on-hand to fill with sketches and notes about the things I observe.

 I'm always happy to work on a custom, commissioned piece.
 Prices of original artwork depend on size, medium and complexity.
 Please contact me directly and we can work to make your vision a reality!